-The advantage of the term ‘influence’ over other terms which have been suggested, is that it does not assume that the changes and adaptations were always a product of a conscious and intentional activity by the receiving side, and definitely not by the influencing side.
-If we were to ask the rabbis themselves whether they had borrowed certain terms and methods from the Hellenistic scholars, in some cases they would indeed acknowledge their debt to Greek precedents which they actively and consciously adapted.
-However, in other cases, especially with regards to broad textual concepts (such as the Bible as a literary text) or very basic terminology (such as מלמד, “he teaches”), they would most probably argue that this is an organic part of their exegetical culture, and has always been.
-Yet a comparative historical study reveals that such terms and methods which were used by Greek scholars over a long period of time (often for centuries), and which are well anchored in systematic theoretical frameworks, appear suddenly (at least based on the material which has come down to us) in the rabbinic commentaries during the second century CE.
+The advantage of the term “influence” over other terms that have been suggested is that it does not assume that the changes and adaptations were always a product of a conscious and intentional action on the part of the receiving side, let alone the influencing side.
+If we were to ask the rabbis themselves whether they had borrowed certain terms and methods from the Hellenistic scholars, in some cases they would indeed acknowledge their debt to Greek precedents they actively and consciously adapted.
+However, in other cases, especially with regards to broad textual concepts (such as the Bible as a literary text) or very basic terminology (such as מלמד, “he teaches”), they would most probably argue that this is an organic part of their exegetical culture, and has always been such.
+Yet a comparative historical study reveals that such terms and methods, which were used by Greek scholars over a long period of time (often for centuries) and are well-anchored in systematic theoretical frameworks, appear suddenly (at least based on the material which has come down to us) in the rabbinic commentaries during the second century CE.
 Nonetheless, even when terms and methods are transferred unknowingly they evolve and change when incorporated into another exegetical community.

-This leads us to yet another critique directed at the use of “influence”: the term seems to assume an essentialist perception; it supposedly portrays two autonomous groups, one of which absorbs elements which organically belong to the other, in our case – a pure (and possible a-temporal) ‘Jewish culture’ which is infiltrated by foreign elements from a ‘Hellenistic culture’.
-This is obviously a very problematic account, as culture is formed through interactions with other cultures.
+This leads us to yet another critique directed at the use of “influence:” the term appears to assume an essentialist perception of two autonomous groups, one of which absorbs elements that organically belong to the other: in our case – a pure (and possible a-temporal) “Jewish culture” infiltrated by foreign elements from a “Hellenistic culture.”
+This is obviously a very problematic approach, as culture is formed through interactions with other cultures.

-The midrashic literature, which includes an exegetical heritage from the Second Temple period, developed and crystalized in a Greco-Roman world.
-It is thus not possible to talk about a pristine and original kernel of “Jewish exegesis”, which existed independently from its immediate cultural and historical context.
-Nevertheless, since our main focus is on textual products, and not on Hellenistic/Jewish culture in general, it is indeed possible to clearly distinguish between Hellenistic and Jewish exegetical compositions.
-Rabbinic exegesis is in many ways a product of its time but it definitely is not a Hellenistic exegesis written in Hebrew.
-Despite points of resemblance between the corpora in terms, methods and textual concepts, there are many more differences.
-Thus it is possible to isolate in rabbinic texts elements which are a result of influence by Hellenistic exegetical culture.
+The Midrashic literature, which includes an exegetical heritage from the Second Temple period, developed and crystallized in a Greco-Roman world.
+Accordingly, it is not possible to talk of a pristine and original kernel of “Jewish exegesis” independent of its immediate cultural and historical context.
+Nevertheless, since our main focus is on textual products, and not on Hellenistic/Jewish culture in general, it is indeed possible to distinguish clearly between Hellenistic and Jewish exegetical compositions.
+Rabbinic exegesis is in many ways a product of its time; but it is certainly not Hellenistic exegesis written in Hebrew.
+Despite points of resemblance between the corpora in terms, methods, and textual concepts, there are many more differences.
+This is what makes it possible to isolate in the rabbinic texts those elements that are the result of influence by Hellenistic exegetical culture.

-In light of the many differences between the exegetical corpora one should first address the similarities.
-This is in contrast to scholars who wished to implement on the research of rabbinic literature J. Z. Smith’s approach according to which in comparing communities which share a cultural background one should assume similarity and explain differences.
+In light of the many differences between the exegetical corpora, we should first address the similarities.
+This assertion contrasts with that of scholars of rabbinic literature who sought to implement J. Z. Smith’s approach, according to which in comparing communities that share a cultural background, one should assume similarity and explain differences.
 So, for example, Satlow states:

 Given the significant and growing indications that Jews shared much with the larger cultures in which they lived, these similarities cease to require explanation.
 The thing that needs explaining is difference: How and why are a given group of Jews different from those around them?
 How and why did they create their own distinctive ethnic identity?